Cool Britannia

 Cover of Vanity Fairs March 1997 issue featuring then-couple Liam Gallagher and Patsy Kensit, with the headline "London Swings Again!"

-Cool Britannia was a name for the period of increased pride in the culture of the United Kingdom in the mid- and late 1990s, inspired by Swinging London from 1960s pop culture.
-This loosely coincided with the latter years of John Major's conservative government and the 1997 United Kingdom general election, which Tony Blair's New Labour won in a landslide.
+Cool Britannia was a name for the period of increased pride in the culture of the United Kingdom in the mid-to-late 1990s, inspired by Swinging London from 1960s pop culture.
+This loosely coincided with the latter years of John Major's Conservative government and the 1997 United Kingdom general election, which Tony Blair's New Labour won in a landslide.
 Britpop and musical acts such as Oasis, Blur, and the Spice Girls were at the forefront.
-The term—a pun on the title of the British patriotic song "Rule, Britannia!"—reflects renewed optimism in the United Kingdom after the tumultuous 1970s and 1980s.
+The term—a pun on the title of the British patriotic song "Rule, Britannia!"—reflects renewed optimism in the United Kingdom after the economic struggles of the 1970s and 1980s.

-Origins of the term
+Origins

 Etymology

 The phrase "Cool Britannia" was coined in 1967 by the Bonzo Dog Doo Dah Band as the title of the first song on their debut album, Gorilla.
 The title and its lyrics alluded to the song "Rule, Britannia!": "Cool Britannia, Britannia you are cool/Take a trip!/Britons ever, ever, ever shall be hip".

 The phrase "Cool Britannia" reappeared in early 1996 as a registered trademark for one of Ben & Jerry's ice cream flavours which mixed vanilla, strawberries and "fudge-covered shortbread".
 Channel 4 had a magazine show called "Cool Britannia" in 1996 and 1997.